The Troll’s tongue” is a sheer cliff in Norway, known as a sightseeing spot that offers a spectacular view of Norway’s majestic fjords.

 The Troll’s tongue offers spectacular views of Norway’s natural landscape and attracts many tourists from home and abroad each year.

-The Troll’s tongue is a popular destination for tourists not only to admire the scenery, but also to take pictures standing on the tip of the Troll’s tongue.
+The Troll’s tongue is a popular destination for tourists to admire the scenery and take pictures standing on the tip of the Troll’s tongue.

 Some visitors even try acrobatic postures, such as standing on their heads, to take pictures.

-However, The Troll’s tongue is not equipped with any kind of fence to prevent falls, and a precipitous cliff awaits below the bedrock.
+However, The Troll’s tongue is not equipped with any fence to prevent falls, and a precipitous cliff awaits below the bedrock.

 The turning point that made it the tourist attraction it is today was the development of SNS, including Instagram.